-On July 15th, the FDA issued a warning that Cipro (and other drugs) should not be prescribed for urinary tract infections unless there are no other options.
+On July 15th, the FDA issued a warning that some antibiotics, Cipro being an example, should not be prescribed for urinary tract infections unless there are no other options.

 The FDA’s new “black box” warnings apply to fluoroquinolone antibiotics, a class that includes Johnson & Johnson’s Levaquin, Bayer drug Cipro, Merck & Co.’s Avelox and other brands, as well as generics.